sintezator2763/hyprland-noctalia-config/README.md

 - `mainMod` + `D` — Application Launcher
 - `mainMod` + `W` — Wallpaper Selector
 - `mainMod` + `Q` — Control Center
-### you can find other ones in hyprland.lua config

 ## here are some screenshots